bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-Your final ungraded lab of the module was to finish an already-built app with a user interface that allows visitors to play bird sounds by pressing buttons.
+Your final ungraded lab of the module was to finish an already-built app with a user interface that allows visitors to play bird sounds by pressing buttons.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-m.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->